-Last week, I was finalizing the PDF file for my free pattern (Did you get yours yet?
+When I was finalizing the PDF file for my free pattern, (The Four Season Skirt– Did you get yours yet?
 It’s my free gift to you when you sign up to receive the Oh Sew Kat Chat!
-Click here.)
-As I was taking photographs of my Animator dolls, I realized I didn’t have very many colors of tops to go with the cute skirts.
+Click here.), as I was taking photographs of my Animator dolls, I realized I didn’t have very many colors of tops to go with the cute skirts.
 And even though white goes with everything, only one doll could wear it at a time!
-This weekend, I set out to create a rainbow of tops for my dolls (both sizes) and I had a little fun at the same time.
+In one weekend, I set out to create a rainbow of tops for my dolls (in two sizes) and I had a little fun at the same time.

 I used my own reversible Popsicle Top pattern.
 It takes very little fabric and stitches up quickly.
 Here I’ll show you a few ways you can take this simple look and “Step it Up”.

 The first thing I did was to choose two different shades of each color.
 Normally, I line most of my doll clothes using a white layer cake from Kona Cottons (easy to manage and easy to grab!)
 Because the Popsicle Top is reversible, I can get two tops at once.
-By using similar colors, I don’t have to worry about a red peaking out from behind a blue.
-And when I go to mix and match, I’ve got two greens and two yellows so now I have a better chance of having something to match.
+By using similar colors, I don’t have to worry about a red peeking out from behind a blue, and when I go to mix and match, I’ve got two greens and two yellows to choose from so now I have a better chance of having something to match.

 Yes, it involved a ton of thread changes…but in the end, I have this fabulous rainbow of Popsicle Tops!

-Pretty lace is always a classic…so I used that as well.
+Pretty lace is always a classic…so I used that to dress up my simple tops as well.
 So What color will you make your Popsicle Top?

 Or will you make it in all of the colors?
 Hop on over to my Inspiration Gallery to see more of this versatile pattern!
 And check out this POST which shows how to make the Popsicle Top into a cute crop top!